 We will accept the test scores, letters of recommendation or official transcripts after the application deadline.
 However, please note that the admissions committee reviews the applications on an ongoing basis.
 The sooner that your application is complete, the better your chance of being offered admission (pending qualifying academic credentials).

-The Admissions Committee looks at the complete application including academic performance, GRE (and TOEFL if applicable) scores, research experience, letters of recommendation, and submitted statements.
+The Admissions Committee looks at the complete application including academic performance, research experience, letters of recommendation, and submitted statements.
 Applications are reviewed holistically and all materials are taken into consideration.

 Only if you meet the Rackham Graduate School’s exemption criteria described at https://rackham.umich.edu/admissions/applying/tests/.
 The most common exemption is having a degree from a U.S. institution.